Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 1. MyDE does not use the mouse.
 All of it's editing building and debugging controls are keyboard based.
-You never need to switch to the mouse while typing out your code.
+You never need to switch to the mouse while typing out your code
+so it's efficient like Vim, Emacs, Sublime Text and Notepad++.
 2. Is has a very efficient way of folding code.
 The code is documented inline using C comment blocks
 and these comment blocks are folded down to single lines